woodard/libabigail/doc/manuals/abidiff.rst

 libraries in `ELF`_ format.
 It emits a meaningful report describing the differences between the two ABIs.

+This tool can also compare the textual representations of the ABI of two ELF binaries (as emitted by ``abidw``) or an ELF binary against a textual representation of another ELF binary.

 For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input shared libraries must be accompanied with their debug information in `DWARF`_ format.